jenlky/hugo-blog/content/_index.md

 I'm a Software Engineer in Singapore who has been programming for over a year and graduated from ThoughtWorks Jumpstart, a 3 months coding bootcamp.

+I'm now working at a consultancy building websites for financial companies.
-This site contains my writings on technology, software development etc along with my portfolio.
+This site contains my blog along with my portfolio.

 *Why do I want to work with software?*

 Software is eating the world.
-I want to partake in it because it's where I can maximise impact at scale.
-It has a low barrier to entry as with writing.
-You are a Writer and a Software Developer as long as you make money off it.
+There is a low barrier to entry to it than say in medicine.
+It's the same with writing - you are a Writer and a Software Developer as long as you make money off it.
-I enjoy solving problems and working with individuals dedicated to their craft.
+I choose to participate in it because I believe that's where I can make a meaningful impact at scale.

 My email address is <a href="mailto:jenssen.lee@gmail.com">jenssen.lee@gmail.com</a>

 [Github](https://github.com/jenlky)
 &nbsp;